usask-aws/cf-ec2-alb-testprod-al2023/README.md

 actual application before uploading the template, otherwise the instances will only ever serve the sample "Test Works" / "Prod Works" pages.

+Each instance also gets an additional EBS data volume (sized via `DataVolumeSizeTest`/`DataVolumeSizeProd`) that the same `UserData` script formats (XFS) and mounts at `/data` automatically on first boot, persisting the mount across reboots via `/etc/fstab`.
+If your application needs a different mount point, update the `MOUNT_POINT` value in the `UserData` block accordingly.

+`httpd`'s `DocumentRoot` is repointed from `/var/www/html` to `$MOUNT_POINT/www/html` (i.e. `/data/www/html` by default) before the
+service first starts, so all site content lives on the mounted EBS data volume rather than the instance's root volume.
+If you change `MOUNT_POINT`, the document root moves with it automatically.

 ## Deploy from the AWS Console

 1. Sign in to the AWS Console for the target account and switch to the